MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/automatic-charges-allocation.md

 ---
-# required metadata

-title: Automatic allocation of charges
+title: Automatic application of charges
-description: The charges feature in Microsoft Dynamics 365 Supply Chain Management helps you automatically allocate charges to purchase orders or sales orders.
+description: The charges feature in Microsoft Dynamics 365 Supply Chain Management helps you automatically apply charges to purchase orders or sales orders.
 author: Henrik Andersen
-ms.date: 10/04/2023
+ms.author: henrikan
+ms.reviewer: kamaybac
+ms.search.form:
-ms.topic: article
+ms.topic: how-to
-ms.prod:
-ms.technology:

-# optional metadata

-# ms.search.form:  [Operations AOT form name to tie this article to]
+ms.date: 11/08/2023
 audience: Application User
-# ms.devlang:
-ms.reviewer: kamaybac
-# ms.tgt_pltfrm:
-# ms.custom: [used by loc for articles migrated from the wiki]
 ms.search.region: Global
-# ms.search.industry: [leave blank for most, retail, public sector]
-ms.author: henrikan
-ms.search.validFrom: 2020-10-01
-ms.dyn365.ops.version: 10.0.15
+ms.custom: bap-template
 ---

 # Automatic application of charges

 [!include [banner](../includes/banner.md)]

 Based on the customer that you're working with or the item that you're selling, you might want to apply specific additional charges.
-The *charges* feature in Microsoft Dynamics 365 Supply Chain Management helps you automatically apply charges to purchase orders or sales orders.
+The *charges* feature in Dynamics 365 Supply Chain Management helps you automatically apply charges to purchase orders or sales orders.

-Automatic charges, or auto charges, are automatically applied when you create a sales order or a purchase order.
+Automatic charges (auto charges) are automatically applied when you create a sales order or a purchase order.
 You can define auto charges for specific vendors, customers, groups of vendors, or items.
 You can also define auto charges that apply to all vendors, customers, or items.

 ## Set up parameters